 With the variety of interest rates available on credit cards, car loans, mortgages, lines of credit and home equity loans, you might get confused about exactly how much you're paying in interest.
 One of the simplest methods of calculating an interest payment is to learn the annual percentage rate and calculate your interest on one amount for the year.

-Calculate the average monthly simple interest rate by multiplying your balance by the APR and dividing it by 12.
+Find the average monthly simple interest rate by multiplying your balance by the APR and dividing it by 12.
 For example, if you have an APR of 21 percent on a $2,000 credit card balance, you will pay $2,000 X 21 = $420 in interest annually.
 Dividing this by 12 gives you a monthly interest charge of $35.
 These numbers assume you will not raise or lower your principal balance rate.
-If you have a credit card, you will pay down part of the principal balance each month, and may add to your balance with new charges.
+If you have a credit card, you will pay down part of the principal balance each month and may add to your balance with new charges.
 In these cases, you'll need to recalculate your interest charge each month.

-Calculate the monthly simple interest rate for a particular month by taking your APR and dividing it by 365.
+Calculate the daily simple interest rate for a particular month by taking your APR and dividing it by 365.
 Some months have more days than others, so you will pay more interest those months.
 Multiply the number of days in the month by your APR-divided-by-365 figure to get the exact payment for a particular month.
 Again, this assumes you have not lowered or raised your balance during the month.

 Examine your loan statement to determine if you have different interest rates.
 If you have a credit card, you may have different APRs for balances, cash advances and purchases.
 You will need to make separate interest calculations for each.